giovanni-iannaccone/subnethero/README.md

   -s | --subs        number of subnetworks (followed by n devices for each network)

   Optional:
-  -o | --output      copy the output into csv file
+  -p | --input       read network configuration from a csv file -o | --output      copy the output into csv file
   -l | --lookup      find which subnet owns an ip